Nermin Šabić

-Playing career

-Club
+Club career

 Born in Zenica, SR Bosnia and Herzegovina, back then part of SFR Yugoslavia, Šabić started playing with hometown club Čelik Zenica having played with them in the 1990–91 Yugoslav First League season.
 Afterwards, he moved to Red Star Belgrade but with the start of the Yugoslav Wars he left the club along with Goran Jurić and Robert Prosinečki.

 Šabić then moved to Croatia where he played for almost a decade in the Croatian First League, first with Dubrava, Zagreb, Inter Zaprešić, Osijek and Zadar, and then with Dinamo Zagreb, know back then as Croatia Zagreb, between 1997 and 2001, winning with them 3 championships (the last 3 of the 5 in-a-row Zagreb won) and two cups.
 He spent the second half of the 2000–01 season in Bosnia playing with Željezničar and had also won the double with them.

 Šabić then returned to Croatia and was part of the championship winning squad of Zagreb in the season 2001–02.
 Afterwards, he played 3 seasons in China with Changchun Yatai, before returning to Bosnia to his former club Čelik where he finished his career in 2010.

-International
+International career

 From 1994 to 1995, Šabić represented the Croatia national U21 team, making 6 appearances.

 He then made his senior debut for Bosnia and Herzegovina in an April 1996 friendly match against Albania and has earned a total of 38 caps (2 unofficial), scoring 1 goal.
 His final international was an August 2008 friendly match against Bulgaria.